 If several physical channels will be used to transmit the data, the split is made in the physical channel segmentation unit.

-In the FDD downlink discontinuous transmission (DTX) on a slot to slot basis can be used for variable rate transmission.
+In the downlink discontinuous transmission (DTX) on a slot to slot basis can be used for variable rate transmission.
 This is controlled by the 'Insertion of DTX indication' box.

-5.x.2.3.2 Transport channels
+5.x.2.3.2 Transport channels and physical channels